labelflow/simple-object-detection/README.md

 python train.py --dataset-path <your-coco-format-dataset-directory-path>
 ```

 This script will train a new model for you on a coco dataset that you exported from LabelFlow.
 One example dataset can be found in `data/sample-coco-dataset`.
-The model's snapshot weights will be stored after each training epoch in `outputs/models/model_<dataset name>_epoch_<snapshot index>.pth`.
+The model's snapshot weights will be stored after each training epoch in `outputs/models/<dataset name>/epoch_<snapshot index>.pth`.

 ## 3 - Make inferences